DayuanTan/AI-TensorFlow-Blockchain-Certificate/Blockchain_and_Business_Applications_and_Implications/week1-Re-achitecting-the-firm/module1.md

 ## 2.3 Practitioner Perspective - Andreas Wallendahl: Blockchain & ConsenSys

 it epitomizes what it means to be a blockchain company.

+## 2.4 Reading: Decentralizing the Enterprise

+Consider 7 new business models that can innovate better and create better value at lower cost.
+- Peer producers
+- Rights creators
+- Blockchain cooperatives
+- Metering economy
+- Platform builders
+- Blockchain makers
+- Enterprise collaborators

+## 2.5 Transaction Costs and the Structure of the Firm

+first era of the Internet brought us organizational forms
+-  the networked enterprise,
+-  the flat organization,
+-  the open innovation movement and
+-  business ecosystems

+3 types of transaction cost in economy
+- Nobel Prize winning economist Ronald Coase 80 years ago
+- 1 the cost of search
+  - Finding all the right people and information and resources outside of a company to create something.
+- 2 the cost of coordination
+  - getting all those people to work together efficiently
+- 3 contracting costs
+  - Keeping trade secrets, negotiating the cost of labor and materials, and policing and enforcing those agreements
+-  a firm would expand until the costs of performing a transaction inside the firm exceeded the cost of performing it outside the firm

+Internet's impact
+- It dropped transaction costs somewhat in an open market.
+- It dropped search costs through browsers and the worldwide web.
+- It dropped coordination costs through email, social media, cloud computing.
+It lowered the barriers to entering some markets.
+  - Lots of companies benefitted from outsourcing customer service and accounting, as these costs in an open market became lower than doing things inside the boundaries of a firm.
+Marketers engage customers direct with product planners, crowdsourced innovations manufacturers tapped into vast supply networks.

+But Internet has limited impact on corpoate architecture
+- classic industrial age hierarchy
+- The old corporate model concentrates power at the top of the hierarchy, and in many cases it can stifle innovation
+- There's strong evidence of an increase of oligopolies in some industries even monopolies.
+  - The Web didn't come from monopolies; it came from the edge.
+Google didn't come from Microsoft.
+Twitter didn't come from AT&T, or even from Facebook.
+  - Why?
+Because they lack what he calls the internal culture of pure and open exploration required for innovation.

+next era of the Internet
+- there's real value in the next era of the Internet and real incentives to join in.
+- These platforms based on blockchain hold promise for protecting user identity, respecting user rights, ensuring network security, and dropping these transaction costs.
+  - Unlike traditional firms, blockchain platforms don't need a brand to convey the trustworthiness of their transactions,
+  - Using consensus mechanisms to make decisions and conducting their businesses more openly.

+# 3. Opportunities for Blockchain